INDIANAPOLIS -- Who needs rest after playing a triple-overtime game the night before?

 Toronto didn't buckle under the early pressure.
 Instead the Raptors went on a 23-6 run to go up by eight with less than a minute remaining in the first quarter.

-The Raptors shot almost 71 percent from the field in the first quarter, but they wound up at just 36.1 percent (26-for-72) for the game.
+The Raptors didn't look like a tired team, shooting almost 71 percent from the field in the first quarter.

-The Pacers got Toronto's lead down to four early in the second quarter, but the Raptors bounced back.
+The Pacers got Toronto's lead down to four early in the second quarter, but the Raptors again got their lead back up.
 Toronto led by 10 points in spurts through the final four minutes of the half.

 Indiana looked like a frustrated team, while Toronto played with a pep in its step the entire half.